Rate of cluster decomposition via Fermat-Steiner point: Discussion

 \section{Discussion}

 In this paper, we have argued that the connected part of a three-point function in a general relativistic quantum field theory with a mass gap $m$ decays as \bea \langle \phi_1(x_1) \phi_2(x_2) \phi_3(x_3)\rangle \sim e^{-m\, \ell_{\rm Fermat}}, \eea where $\ell_{\rm Fermat}$ \eqref{Fermatdistance} is the total distance from the Fermat point to the operator locations $x_i$.
 When the mutual distances \eqref{distances} satisfy $(\ell_2^2+\ell_2\ell_3+\ell_3^2)\leq \ell_1^2$ (this also includes all inherently Minkowksian configurations), the Fermat point coincides with the edge of the obtuse angle $x_1$.
-We first considered purely Euclidean configurations and established \eqref{answer} at first order in perturbation theory, while also explaining why higher order corrections will not change the leading exponent.
+We first considered purely Euclidean configurations and established \eqref{answer} at first order in perturbation theory, while also explaining why exactly the same calculation is valid non-pertrubatively for to the calculation in the effective theory.
 Then we calculated the corresponding Feynman diagram explicitly for an arbitrary configuration of $x_i^\mu$ in the theory of massive scalar field and saw that continuation into Minkowski space does not dramatically change the result.